An independent publisher of web and print media. Printed ♻️ in the 🇺🇸.

 Part 1 of the Klamath Mountains 10-part Webinar Series

 The last glacier in the Klamath Mountains is a symbol of the past, present, and future of the region and will launch our webinar explorations.
 The glacier’s story weaves together climate change, geology, and water, providing the basis for a journey through this unique corner of Northern California and Southern Oregon roughly the size of Virginia.
-This webinar series is presented by a collection of the stellar co-authors who have contributed to the forthcoming book, The Klamath Mountains: A Natural History due in hand summer 2021.
+This webinar series is presented by a collection of the stellar co-authors who have contributed to the book The Klamath Mountains: A Natural History.
 The book’s two editors will introduce us to the Klamath Mountains and what makes this region one of the most biodiverse places on Earth.

 Presenters: